Monika Schleier-Smith: Early life

-From 2011 to 2013, Schleier-Smith conducted postdoctoral research at Ludwig Maximilian University with Professor Immanuel Bloch's group at Max Planck Institute of Quantum Optics.
+From 2011 to 2013, Schleier-Smith conducted postdoctoral research at LMU Munich with Professor Immanuel Bloch's group at Max Planck Institute of Quantum Optics.

 Career

 In the fall of 2013, Schleier-Smith joined the Stanford faculty, where she is currently an associate professor in the Department of Physics.
-The Schleier-Smith Lab exploits precise hybrid light-matter interactions to demonstrate engineered dynamics in cold atom systems.
+The Schleier-Smith Lab exploits precise hybrid light–matter interactions to demonstrate engineered dynamics in cold atom systems.
 According to Schleier-Smith, "Hybrid systems are likely to harbor surprises that will fuel quantum science for decades to come".
 An important regime under investigation is the entanglement frontier.

 In 2020, Schleier-Smith was named a MacArthur Fellow, for her quantum technology research, and received an unrestricted stipend of $625,000.

 In 2024, she was named one of the Gordon and Betty Moore Foundation's Experimental Physics Investigators, and received a five-year, $1.25 million grant for her research at Stanford.

 Personal

 During her years at Harvard and MIT, Schleier-Smith completed the Boston Marathon six times.